omaraod133/home_SOC_ab/README.md

 but we stell didnt have connection from  splunkforword

+we need to

 <img width="1629" height="870" alt="Screenshot From 2026-06-24 07-28-34" src="https://github.com/user-attachments/assets/f489313f-4a42-4f04-84ba-aeee68f023d4" />
 so i check the firewall saying maybe it block the port 9997 but i found that firewall is inactive

+and after 2 hour of search the mistake was that i write w in lowercase and i shoud write it in uppercase in the local/input.conf !!ahhhhhhhhhhh but i learn a lot from that